scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 # Port-Bot

-This is a prototype I kept developing after winning a contest with it.
-It could build a good source of data to train an actual bot.
+This is a prototype I keep developing in my spare time.
+It could build a good source of data to train an AI.

 Run it from its folder by typing "python3.7 start.py" and scan the QR code with a phone.
 Message him from another phone to initialize it.
 It can only handle a message every 7 seconds aprox.